 “As a mark of respect we embrace the opportunity for a flag exchange between Brisbane Pride and First Nations community, to draw on and share the values of our commitments to the reconciliation journey throughout our communities,” she said.

 This year, the annual event also had a special significance amid the same-sex marriage postal survey campaign.

 The Equality Campaign director Tiernan Brady urged everyone in the crowd to have respectful conversations about the issue to “make this year’s rally the last without marriage equality.”

 “Whether we’re one of the thousands of supporters here, the thousands who are knocking on doors around Australia, or whether we’re one of the young gay and lesbian people in regional Australia talking to their mum and dad about who they are, we’re all in this together,” he said.

-A group of six anti-gay religious protesters who walked ahead of the parade were drowned out by chants of “love is love” and “preach love, not hate” from the crowd as the march moved down Brunswick Street.
+A group of six anti-gay religious protesters walked ahead of the parade.
+However, chants of “love is love” and “preach love, not hate” from the crowd drowned out their protest.